 Be kind and compassionate to one another (Ephesians 4:32).

-Choose one or more homes where two to four hours of free baby-sitting would be appreciated.
+Choose one or more homes where two to four hours of free babysitting would be appreciated.
 Have a fun day in the park with the children.
-For the rest of the week, you’ll find yourself giving thanks for opportunities which you usually take for granted.
+For the rest of the week, you’ll find yourself giving thanks for opportunities that you usually take for granted.

 Encourage one another and build each other up (1 Thessalonians 5:11).

-Plan a convenient time to reach out to a previous member of the group who moved away or has temporarily relocated for work or for study.
-Make his/her day with a teleconference or video call.
-Even though personal contacts have been made, the group effort will certainly feed his/her sense of belonging.
+Plan a convenient time to reach out to a previous group member who moved away or has temporarily relocated for work or study.
+Make their day with a teleconference or video call.
+Even though personal contacts have been made, the group effort will certainly feed their sense of belonging.